National Insurance for the self-employed

 Most people will pay class 2 National Insurance along with class 4 National Insurance and income tax (in January self-assessment payments).
-People with profits of less than the Small Profit Threshold (£5,965 for 2016/17 and 2015-16), will not have to pay any class 2 National Insurance.
+People with profits of less than the Small Profit Threshold will not have to pay any class 2 National Insurance.
 They will not need to claim an exemption in advance.

-In some case, you may wish to voluntarily pay class 2 National Insurance.
+In some cases, you may wish to voluntarily pay class 2 National Insurance.
 This can be done on the self-assessment tax return.

 You may need to consider making a voluntary payment of class 2 National Insurance in advance, even where your profits are over the Small Profit Threshold.
 This is likely to apply if you want to claim Maternity Allowance before the usual self-assessment payment date for the tax year.

 For 2022-23, class 2 National Insurance is due at £3.15 per week.

 National Insurance is payable based on the level of your business profits.
 See the Gov.uk website for registering on-line at https://www.gov.uk/register-for-self-assessment#4 or contact the Newly self-employed helpline 0300 200 3504.

 There are special rates of Class 2 National Insurance for share fishermen and volunteer development workers.
 For details see the Share Fishermen and Volunteer Development Workers pages on the HMRC website.

 Do I have to pay Class 2 National Insurance?